Lead in blood control guideline

 6. Managing special situations - clusters of notifications

 Multiple notifications relating to individual workplaces should be referred to SafeWork NSW for further follow-up and management.
-Further advice can be sought from Environmental Health Branch, Health Protection NSW.
+Further advice can be sought from the Environmental Health Branch, Health Protection NSW.

 In circumstances where there appears to be geographical clustering of non-occupational cases, excluding known lead endemic areas (especially in children aged under 5 years), and the source is unknown, further investigation may be warranted.
-Further advice can be sought from Environmental Health Branch, Health Protection NSW.
+Further advice can be sought from the Environmental Health Branch, Health Protection NSW.

 7. Appendices